cdanis/flexarr/README.md

 - The flexarr script handles sensitive information (CIFS credentials).
 Ensure that the script file has appropriate permissions and is only writable by the necessary system users.
 - Use Kubernetes Secrets to manage CIFS credentials.
 - Bind mounts are spooky.
 Use with caution.
+- Any mount errors will log your credentials to the local system journal.  k8s logs the full argv of the volume plugin.
+As a result we make no attempt to avoid doing it also.

 ## Further Reading